 |

-Many SPL meters do not have a B weighting selection.
+Many SPL meters do not have a B weighting selection (The ISO stupidly discontinued the standard).
 If a sound falls within the B weighting range, it can be measured with this procedure:

 |